noodlestan/noodles-ui/packages/support/lib-tools/README.md

 #### `npm run dev:nui`

-Builds, watches, and launches the [lib-tools-app](../lib-tools-app/README.md) frontend.
+Builds, watches, and launches the [live-app](../live-app/README.md) web interface.

-- Serves the `lib-tools-app` from http://localhost:3131/
+- Serves the web interface from http://localhost:3131/
+- Serves a couple of API endpoints from http://localhost:3131/api consumed by the web interface
+- TODO spawns a child process to build the live preview app
-- Loads and compiles the project file
+- Compiles and loads the project file
 - Spawns a child process to execute `build:nui`
 - Reloads watched files according to project modules
 - Forwards build status and outcome to the client app

 Implemented by [watch.ts](./src/cli/watch.ts)

-### Types

-The `Context` types are build time data that aggregates both the data seeded via `*Resource*` files, information generated during the build process.
-And eventually will aggregate any linked metadata as well.

-Example: `ProjectContext`, `VariantsContext`, and `TokenContext`

 ### CLI